When learning about or discussing plants, you’ll often come across both common and scientific names. There are good reasons for knowing both.

 Common Names Can Be Confusing

-If you tell someone from another part of the country that your local botanical garden* hosts a major event the night the Queen of the Night (Peniocereus greggii) blooms, they might wonder what the fuss is about if they grow Queen of the Night as a houseplant.
+If you tell someone from another part of the country that your local botanical garden hosts a major event the night the queen of the night (Peniocereus greggii) blooms, they might wonder what the fuss is about if they grow queen of the night as a fairly common houseplant.

-Of course, their Queen of the Night is a completely different, unrelated plant — Epiphyllum oxypetalum.
-Here’s a picture of our incomparable Queen of the Night in bloom.
+Of course, their queen of the night is a different, unrelated species — Epiphyllum oxypetalum.

 The Bottom Line